marigold-dev/training-dapp-1/README.md

 export default App;
 ```

-Let's create the 2 missing src component files and put code in it
+Let's create the 2 missing src component files and put code in it.
+On **src** folder, create these files.

 ```bash
 touch ConnectWallet.tsx